badoet/ionic-framework/core/src/components/slides/readme.md

 ## Migration

-With the release of Ionic Framework v6, the Ionic Team has deprecated the `ion-slides` and `ion-slide` components in favor of using the official framework integrations provided by Swiper.
+With the release of Ionic Framework v6, the Ionic Team has deprecated the `syg-slides` and `syg-slide` components in favor of using the official framework integrations provided by Swiper.
 Fear not!
 You will still be able to use slides components in your application.
 Additionally, because you are still using Swiper, the functionality of your slides component should remain exactly the same.

 ### What is Swiper.js?

-Swiper.js is the carousel/slider library that powers `ion-slides`.
+Swiper.js is the carousel/slider library that powers `syg-slides`.
 The library is bundled automatically with all versions of Ionic Framework.
-When Ionic Framework v4. was first released, Swiper did not have framework specific integrations of its library, so `ion-slides` was created as a way of bridging the gap between the core Swiper library and frameworks such as Angular, React, and Vue.
+When Ionic Framework v4. was first released, Swiper did not have framework specific integrations of its library, so `syg-slides` was created as a way of bridging the gap between the core Swiper library and frameworks such as Angular, React, and Vue.

 Since then, the Swiper team has released framework specific integrations of Swiper.js for Angular, React, Vue, and more!